2 Class Engagement

 2.2.1 Excused absences

-Except in the case of true emergencies, a possible excused absence should be discussed with me as far in advance as possible and must occur beforehand.
-You should not assume that an excused absence will automatically be granted – but you may assume that I am a reasonable, empathetic person.
-This discussion should occur via email so that we have a record of it.
-If you also discuss your situation verbally, send me a summary of the discussion by email.
-An unexcused absence will result in a zero for any graded work that should have been performed for or during the missed class.
+Except in true emergencies, discuss potential excused absences with me as far in advance as possible.
+This discussion must occur beforehand.
+Don’t assume an absence will be automatically excused – but you may assume that I am a reasonable, empathetic person.
+Document all discussions about absences via email, even if we also talk in person.
+Unexcused absences will result in a zero for any graded work that should have been performed for or during the missed class.

 2.2.2 Late Work